Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/FOAM.md

 Importantly, you can use the directory of boundary conditions provided with this tutorial (`BC_300rd_T36.tar.gz`) to look at the expected Slarti output.
 To that purpose, open Slarti and `File/Open`, find uncompressed directory `BC_300rd_T36` and open file `300rd.case`.

+#### Building the resulting topography/bathymetry NetCDF file.

+With Ferret, run script `UTIL/TopoBathyBuild_Cor.jnl`, using your Slarti directory file in input, to generate the 2D topography/bathymetry NetCDF file with the paleogeography created in Slarti.

 ### Gathering required files

 Let's gather all required files in a directory (just as you previous used directory `BC_300rd_T36` (uncompressed from `BC_300rd_T36.tar.gz`).